Kin21/py-https-server-wrapper/README.md

         https_logger.py --no-https -f ~/scripts/logger.html
         https_logger.py --no-https -o /tmp/logs.txt --log-format txt
         https_logger.py --no-https -f ~/scripts/logger.html -L https://example.com --redirect-code 302
+ALLOW MULTIPLE FILES TO BE SERVER:
+        -f specified with combination of [-if, -w, -id] will be default file to serve if requested path not in allowed files.
+E.g index.html
+        -if and -w can be used together.
+        -id specified directory where files should be found.
+It will be appended to requested path to compare against allowed files.
+        Examples:
+                # Read allowed files that located in www folder, if requested path not found/allowed www/index.html will be served
+                find www -type f > allowed_files
+                python https_logger.py --no-https -o test.json -of json-txt  -f www/index.html -w allowed_files --www www
+                # Allow file to be served from current folder.
+                python /diskD/tools/pyhttps-server/https_logger.py --no-https -o test.json -of json-txt -if ./test.txt -if ./LICENSE

 REDIRECT:
         Read docs: https://developer.mozilla.org/en-US/docs/Web/HTTP/Redirections
 OUTPUT FORMATS EXAMPLES: